mnfst/manifest/README.md

 ## Why Manifest?

-80% of CMS-powered websites and apps only use the most basic CMS features.
+80% of websites and apps only use the most basic backend features.
 Using over-engineered solutions lead to unnecessary costs and complexity.

 Manifest keeps it simple, delivering only the essential backend features and smoothly integrating in your project like any other file in your codebase.